 PSAP means “public safety answering point.”[2]

-How can I be charged with Silent or Abusive Calls to 9-1-1 Service?
+How can I be charged with a Silent or Abusive Calls to 9-1-1 offense in Texas?

-What is the punishment for Silent or Abusive Calls to 9-1-1 Service?
+What is the penalty for a Texas Silent or Abusive Calls to 9-1-1 offense?

-A conviction for Silent or Abusive Calls to 9-1-1 Service is punished as a Class B misdemeanor,[3] with a maximum possible fine under Texas state law of up to $2,000 and jail time of up to 180 days.
-Learn about the differences between grades of felonies and misdemeanors
+A conviction for Silent or Abusive Calls to 9-1-1 Service in Texas is punished as a Class B misdemeanor,[4] with a maximum possible fine under Texas state law of up to $2,000 and jail time of up to 180 days.
+Learn about the differences between grades of felonies and misdemeanors here.

 Legal References: